Lulu-Soso/P14_TABLE_LIBRARY/README.md

 ### Customizing Table Appearance

 SuperTable offers a wide range of customization options so you can tailor the appearance of your table to your specific needs.
-Here's how each customization affects the table's appearance:
+Here's how each customization affects the table's appearance :

 - **customLabelSearch** : This customization replaces the default text "Search Bar" in the table's search bar.
 You can use this option to localize the search bar in the language of your choice.